grafana/mimir/docs/sources/configuration/config-file-reference.md

 # CLI flag: -ruler.evaluation-delay-duration
 [ruler_evaluation_delay_duration: <duration> | default = 0s]

-# The tenant's shard size when the shuffle-sharding strategy is used by ruler.
+# The tenant's shard size when sharding is used by ruler.
+Value of 0 disables
-# When this setting is specified in the per-tenant overrides, a value of 0
+# shuffle sharding for the tenant, and tenant rules will be sharded across all
-# disables shuffle sharding for the tenant.
+# ruler replicas.
 # CLI flag: -ruler.tenant-shard-size
 [ruler_tenant_shard_size: <int> | default = 0]